 We build every company a custom AI model so every few minutes you'll have fresh insights from every support ticket, survey and review.

-So using our platform, you can get more out of your existing feedback channels AND include customer support ticket.
+Using our platform (pictured below), you can get more out of your existing feedback channels AND include customer support tickets.

 You could even say goodbye to surveys all together. 🤞